saqibbedar/fake-user-data-api/readme.md

 This repo is for learning purposes, so, feel free to use this fake user data for testing, development, or educational purposes.

+## Example
+Also, check out this `[Search Engine Tool](https://github.com/saqibbedar/CS-Student-Search-Engine)`, this project is the same as this but I have used JSON data of my classmates and made a search tool to search each user individually.
+It is a great project and beginner-friendly, especially when working with API or JSON-type data.

 ## Contribute 😍

-Feel free to contribute to this repository by adding more fake data into json file or even adding some additional features.
+Feel free to contribute to this repository by adding more fake data into JSON files or even adding some additional features.
 Contributions from the community can make this repository a valuable resource for developers.

 Happy coding and learning! 🚀